yargs/yargs/docs/typescript.md

 }
 ```

-You might want to declare an interface for arguments object
+You will likely want to define an interface for your application, describing the form that
+the parsed `argv` will take:

 ```typescript
 interface Arguments {
   [x: string]: unknown;